 The crowd roared with excitement, if only for a moment.

 The world soon found out that it wasn’t a Playmate.
-No, it was none other than The Gobbledy Gooker, one of WWE’s worst failed gimmicks of all time.
+No, it was none other than The Gobbledy Gooker.

 The moment the “bird” emerged from the egg, apathetic boos emanated from the crowd.
 It wasn’t the sort of boo that could cause a landslide but more of a, “Did you seriously try to insult our intelligence by thinking this would entertain us?” – if that thought could make a sound.

-Mean Gene went on to interview The Gobbledy Gooker, but by this point, the crowd had lost interest.
+Mean Gene went on to interview The Gobbledy Gooker, but the crowd had lost interest by this point.

 Héctor Guerrero Speaks out about His Role as The Gobbledy Gooker